Hindme History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The many generations and branches of the Hindme family can all place the origins of their surname with the ancient Anglo-Saxon culture.
 Their name reveals that an early member worked as a keeper of the deer.
-The surname Hindme originally derived from the Old English word hinde which referred to someone who tended the deer.
+The surname Hindme originally derived from the Old English word "hinde" which referred to someone who tended the deer.
 A quote from Geoffrey Chaucer's Canterbury Tales underlines the occupation: Ther n'as baillif, ne herde, ne other hine.

 Early Origins of the Hindme family

 The surname Hindme was first found in Oxfordshire, where one of the first on record was Robert Hine who was Lord of the manor and held estates in that shire in the year 1254.
 John le Hyne was listed in the Hundredorum Rolls of 1273 in Oxford, and Robert le Hine was listed in Suffolk in the same rolls.
 The Writs of Parliament of 1313 show Stephen le Hine.